-Generating Income at Museums – ticket sales will always be a key income stream however with less public funding and an increasingly competitive visitor attraction market, museums cannot afford to rely exclusively on admissions income.
+Generating income at museums – admission sales will always be a key income stream however with less public funding and an increasingly competitive marketplace, museums cannot afford to rely exclusively on admissions income.

 Revenue streams are becoming more varied and versatile.
-Not only are they vital sources of Any surpluses in revenues at museums are usually ploughed back into the running of the operation and care of its collections, adding to the visitor experience and promoting the offer and brand.
+Surpluses in revenues at museums are usually ploughed back into the running of the operation and care of its collections, adding to the visitor experience and promoting the offer and brand.

 Taking the time to identify and develop an institution’s assets provides a deeper level of understanding of where to focus resources and efforts.

 - The expectations of visitors are also changing.
 Museums (and other attractions) are becoming a destination for segments of visitors seeking a social visit, enhanced by a superior catering service.
 Having the right catering offer in the right place is key, encouraging visitors to increase their dwell time and secondary spend.
 Themed restaurants create experiential dining, with visitors often prepared to increase their expenditure for interesting or sustainably sourced, local produce.
+Catering can be managed in-house or by a third party specialist provider.
 Partnership with celebrity brands can also drive footfall, for example the River Cottage Deli and Botanical Bar at the Imperial War Museum on HMS Belfast.

 - A quality catering offer also creates greater demand for private and corporate hire.
 Exclusive site hire for weddings and private parties can be a fantastic way to increase revenue but a clear understanding is needed of how any secondary business will impact on the core operations of the museum.